Home / Current Page

 Dec

-On this date in 1641, Massachusetts became the first colony to give statutory recognition to slavery.
-Other colonies followed: Connecticut 1650;...
+On this day, Massachusetts became the first English colony in North America to give statutory recognition to slavery with the passage of the Body of...
 Continue →

 2